Fuerteventura Trail GR 131

 Trails

 The Canary Islands has a well signposted network of trails.
 All sections where from our tours are perfectly marked.
-In addition to the detailed map of Fuerteventura, you will get from us precise indications of each route and assistance from the hotline on your walks.
+You will get from us precise indications of each route and assistance from the hotline on your walks.

 We recommend